-Minneapolis' must-see neighborhoods
+Why Minneapolis/St. Paul should be on your travel list

 Minneapolis can be raucous.
 St. Paul is known for its respectability and reserve.

-The past is revered in St. Paul, as demonstrated by the city's upkeep of its historic landmarks, like the Cathedral of St. Paul and Landmark Center, an old post office that looks like a red-granite castle.
-Another reason to visit is to see the Minnesota State Capitol, a beautiful old pile designed by famed native Cass Gilbert and recently polished to near perfection during a yearslong renovation.
-In June, another kid magnet, the Bell Museum of Natural History, will reopen its doors at a new location on the University of Minnesota's St. Paul campus.
+The past is revered in St. Paul, as demonstrated by the city's upkeep of its historic landmarks, such as the Cathedral of St. Paul and Landmark Center, an old post office that looks like a red-granite castle.
+Another reason to visit is to see the Minnesota State Capitol, a beautiful building designed by famed native Cass Gilbert and recently polished to near perfection during a long renovation.
+The Bell Museum of Natural History reopened its doors recently at a new location on the University of Minnesota's St. Paul campus.
 The Bell's diorama displays, depicting ducks in midflight, muskies midgulp and foxes midleap, have always engaged people of every age.

-Nicknamed the City of Lakes, Minneapolis contains more than a dozen lakes within its boundaries.
-The most prominent include Lake Harriet, Lake of the Isles, and Bde Maka Ska (formerly Calhoun, but recently renamed to honor the native people who once lived on its shores).

-Year-round, the lakes are a hive of activity -- drawing skaters and cross-country skiers in winter, cyclists and runners in summer.
-It's also a beauty to behold.
-Stop at nearby Lunds & Byerlys for some provisions and have a picnic.
-Or visit late and watch the sunset.
-Nature not your thing?
-Nearby, at the nexus of Hennepin and Lake are a slew of shops -- including the bookstore Magers & Quinn, a North Face, an Apple store and even a Penzeys Spices.
-Film buffs can catch the latest art house offerings at the Uptown/Lagoon theaters.
-And a variety of restaurants, like Barbette and Chino Latino, offer outside seating as soon as the snow melts and the sun emerges.

 Joel Hoekstra is a writer who lives in Minneapolis.